kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson1_Writing_Queries_with_UNION_Operator.md

     CAST(COUNT(*) AS VARCHAR(50)) AS Count,
     'High' AS Severity
 FROM Orders o
-LEFT JOIN Employees e ON o.EmployeeID = e.EmployeeID
+LEFT JOIN Employees e ON o.e.EmployeeID = e.EmployeeID
 WHERE e.EmployeeID IS NULL
   AND o.IsActive = 1